zeliboba/wohnungssucherportal/README.markdown

 The user profile can be changed using the `Edit` link located next to the `Sign out` link at the bottom of the page.
 It allows to change the email, password and the default location (city and country).
+These values are used centering the map, also the country is required for finding the appropriate city on the map.

 # Installation notes